 Acculturation is sometimes preferred, maybe because the word is more ambiguous and unfamiliar, but also because it can imply "selective assimilation."

-Instructor's attitude is that some forms of assimilation are always in process (or being resisted), so we may as well analyze and discuss.
+Instructor's attitude is that "assimilation" is a more common and specific term, plus some forms of assimilation are always in process (or being resisted), so we may as well analyze and discuss.

 Processes of assimilation: